balderdashy/sails-docs/reference/anatomy/masterList.md

 ## myApp/assets/js/app.js
 ### Purpose

 Every time you view a page on your Sails app, a connection between your browser and Sails is made via socket.io .
 This file is the reason that connection is made.
-It contains some conventional defaults for working with Socket.io + Sails.
+It should be treated as an example for working with socket.io + Sails.

-Furthermore, it's a great place to put additional socket.io code in order to keep it clean and seperate from your other client-side javascript.
+Furthermore, it's a great file to keep and add additional socket.io code in order to keep your socket.io code clean and seperate from your other client-side javascript.